Koch network to invest nearly $400M to help protect GOP majorities

-INDIAN WELLS, California (CNN)The influential Koch network plans to invest close to $400 million toward protecting Republican majorities in the 2018 midterm election cycle, the network's leaders confirmed Saturday -- roughly a 60 percent increase over the group's 2016 spending, they said.
+INDIAN WELLS, California (CNN)The influential Koch network plans to invest close to $400 million toward protecting Republican majorities and promoting policy priorities in the 2018 midterm election cycle, the network's leaders confirmed Saturday -- roughly a 60% increase over the group's 2016 spending, they said.

 "This network is going to have the largest investment we've ever had in a midterm election in 2018," said Tim Phillips, president of Americans for Prosperity, one of the groups under the Koch umbrella.
 "So, we're all in."